drojaazu/suddendesu/content/entry/hidden-menu-in-miyasu-nonki-no-quiz-18kin/index.md

 draft: false
 ---

-Yet another adult arcade quiz game, but this one has some pretty well-drawn and amusing artwork by [eromanga artist Miyasu Nonki](https://www.mangaupdates.com/authors.html?id=4951)!
+Yet another adult arcade quiz game, this time with some pretty well-drawn and amusing artwork by [eromanga artist Miyasu Nonki](https://www.mangaupdates.com/authors.html?id=4951)!
 A while back I found the text for an alternate test menu, with object and background checks.
 I could never really track it down properly with the standard MAME disassembly.
 Maybe I just wasn't trying hard enough, because when I gave it another go yesterday, this time in IDA, I was finally able to find the routine as well as the non-hacked method for activating it.

 <!--more-->